isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-so-what-is-a-singaporean.md

 If it is an artificial development, we will remain in a state of continuous fragility.
 As Singapore continues its mighty metamorphosis, we have to hope and pray that our ethnic harmony is a result of natural development.

 <p style="font-size:15px;"><b>Kishore Mahbubani</b> was with the Singapore Foreign Service for 33 years (1971–2004) and was Permanent Secretary at the Foreign Ministry from 1993 to 1998.
 Currently, he is the Dean and Professor in the Practice of Public Policy at the Lee Kuan Yew School of Public Policy of the National University of Singapore.
-His latest book, The Great Convergence: Asia, the West, and the Logic of One World, was selected by the Financial Times as one of the best books of 2013 and long listed for the 2014 Lionel Gelber Prize.
-Most recently, he was selected by Prospect magazine as one of the top 50 world thinkers for 2014.</p>
+His latest book, <i>The Great Convergence: Asia, the West, and the Logic of One World</i>, was selected by the <i>Financial Times</i> as one of the best books of 2013 and long listed for the 2014 Lionel Gelber Prize.
+Most recently, he was selected by <i>Prospect</i> magazine as one of the top 50 world thinkers for 2014.</p>

 <a href="https://biblioasia.nlb.gov.sg/vol-10/issue-2/jul-sep-2014/"><center>Back to Issue</center></a>